achraf-mehloul/doctor_portfollio/README.md

 ## 🛠️ Technologies Used

-- HTML5
+- React 18 with TypeScript
+- Vite as the build tool
-- Tailwind CSS
+- Tailwind CSS for styling
-- JavaScript (for light/dark mode toggle and animations)
+- JavaScript and TypeScript for interactivity and animations
 - CSS 3D transforms and effects

 ---